The transformation begins

 Making college possible

 Graduating high school seniors are paired with mentors and awarded a 5-year gap scholarship to support their success in college or a post-secondary accreditation program.
-Providing a pathway to their chosen career ensures that Publicolor students break out of the cycle of poverty and into the middle class.
+Providing a pathway to their chosen career ensures that Publicolor students break out of the cycle of poverty.